moelhaj996/SRLP/academic_comparison_report.md

 ## Conclusion

-The Enhanced SRLP Framework v3.0 represents a significant advancement in LLM planning evaluation, demonstrating consistent improvements across multiple dimensions compared to existing academic benchmarks.
+The SRLP Framework v3.0 represents a significant advancement in LLM planning evaluation, demonstrating consistent improvements across multiple dimensions compared to existing academic benchmarks.
 The framework's comprehensive approach to quality assessment, cost optimization, and